-Does Managed Print Services have a Cloud-y Future?24 Feb, 2012 By: Greg VanDeWalker imageSource
+Does Managed Print ServiceS Have a Cloud-y Future?23 Feb, 2012 By: Greg VanDeWalker, GreatAmerica Leasing Corp

 For those of us who love technology, let’s be transparent for just a minute.
 We always love the next shiny thing that comes along, right?
 We also think that everyone else is excited about that shiny thing, and that customers will want to buy it.
 This is the trap we find ourselves in and it stems from the simple axiom that “customers buy solutions to problems, not products aka shiny things.”